Interlisp/Interlisp.github.io/content/en/history/_index.md

 ### Detailed History

 A more extensive history of Interlisp can be found in the [Interlisp Timeline](timeline).
 The [Interlisp Bibliography](bibliography) has a wealth of historical material.

+The Computer History Museum makes available the [Xerox PARC Archive](https://info.computerhistory.org/xerox-parc-archive), a snapshot of files originally stored on servers at Xerox PARC.
+This collection comprises source code, documents, images, and other files related to projects from the 1980s to 1994, including Interlisp (see section "Interlisp software" on the walkthrough page).